ericbastarache/auto-reply/README.md

 - Copy .env.example to .env (don't worry this is never committed to git!)

-`LINKEDIN_EMAIL` - This is your LinkedIn email address, required to log you into your account so the bot can access your messages
+- `LINKEDIN_EMAIL` - This is your LinkedIn email address, required to log you into your account so the bot can access your messages
-`LINKEDIN_PASSWORD` - This is your LinkedIn password, self explanatory why this is needed `TEXT_TO_SEARCH` - This is the text string you want to search by in order to have the bot send an automated reply to the sender.
+- `LINKEDIN_PASSWORD` - This is your LinkedIn password, self explanatory why this is needed
+- `TEXT_TO_SEARCH` - This is the text string you want to search by in order to have the bot send an automated reply to the sender.
 The message is currently pre-filled but you can edit this and place it somewhere else (or create a collection of responses to use) to make it more customizable.
+- `RUNTIME` - This controls how often the script runs. **Note**: Currently set to run every 30 minutes